webis-de/summary-workbench/docs/docs/setup_quickstart.md

 :::note

-The `configure.py` file takes the `sw-config.yaml` as default config, when no config is specified via `--config`.
+The `sw-config.yaml` file in the project root will be used as the default config by `configure.py` when `--config` is omitted.
 Inspect this file if you want to get an overview of what a full config looks like.

 :::